SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/getting-started/petrichor-script.md

 Set the token's value to the name of the command to be run.

-To use command options, add a body to the token and put subtokens into it, converting the command options' names to `kebab-case` and setting the tokens' values to the command option values.
+To use command options, add a body to the token and put subtokens into it, converting the command options into [token names](#data-tokens) and setting the tokens' values to the command option arguments.

+!!! tip

+    Setting module commands with this token may be easier than command line arguments if you are not comfortable with using terminals.

+!!! tip

+    Using this token allows you to run Petrichor by simply dragging-and-dropping the input file onto `Petrichor.exe`.

 ???+ important "Restrictions"